Pontoon: The British Version of Blackjack

 If this is the first time you’ve heard of Pontoon, you’ll be twice as surprised to learn that there are actually two different versions, one being the British version and the other being the Malaysian version.

-Here we will focus solely on the former, as that is the one that any casino player outside of Asia and Australasia is most likely to come across.
+Here we will focus solely on the former, as that is the one that any online casino player outside of Asia and Australasia is most likely to come across.
 It should be noted, though, that the rules of both differ somewhat.
-Malaysian Pontoon closely resembles the game of Spanish 21, while British Pontoon is more closely related to Blackjack.
+Malaysian Pontoon closely resembles the game of Spanish 21, while the British version is more closely related to Blackjack.

 Similarities with Blackjack